serverless/blog/posts/2017-06-29-quick-tips-for-faster-serverless-development.md

 `sls deploy` re-deploys the entire stack through cloud formation and can be noticeably slooowww.

-On the flip side, `sls deploy function` only zips up the code (& any dependancies) and updates the lambda function only.
+On the flip side, `sls deploy function` only zips up the code (& any dependencies) and updates the lambda function only.
 This is much much faster than waiting for an entire stack update.

 So, when developing you can use `sls deploy function -f myFuncName` for speedier code changes in your live AWS account.